-Based on the outcome of your test, it will be determined if you have a hearing loss or not.
-If you do, you will be recommended to return for a comprehensive hearing test with an Audiologist or Audiometrist.
+Based on the outcome of your test, it will be determined if you have hearing loss or not.
+If you do, you will be recommended to return for a comprehensive hearing test with an audiologist or audiometrist.
 It's as simple as that.

 During your hearing test with the audiologist, well ask about your medical history and then perform some simple tests:

-Our Audiologist or Audiometrist looks into your ears with an instrument that you've seen at your doctors to examine your ear canal and eardrum.
-We will look for wax or any other obstructions that might affect your hearing test.
+Our audiologist or audiometrist will look into your ears with an instrument that you've seen at your doctors to examine your ear canal and eardrum.
+We will look for ear wax blockages or any other obstructions that might affect your hearing test.

 We will play a series of sounds through a set of headphones to assess your overall level of hearing.

-We will test the middle ear system for any signs of fluid or other pathologies to determine if you require further medical examination.
+We will test the middle ear system for any signs of fluid or other ear diseases and symptoms to determine if you require further medical examination.